California’s rainy season now starts nearly a month later, increasing wildfire risks

 “You are actually adding an extra month to the worst part of the fire season, because it’s at the end when things are at their driest,” Swain said.

 There’s another dire consequence of pushing the fire season later into the year.
 Land-to-sea winds that have driven some of the state’s worst fires typically escalate statewide in October.
-And Santa Ana winds, which impact Southern California, are stronger and more frequent during the cool season between November and February.
+And Santa Ana winds, which affect Southern California, are stronger and more frequent during the cool season between November and February.

 “Historically, the peak in dryness and the peak in offshore winds were slightly mismatched,” Swain said, with the most flammable conditions occurring in August and early September, before the winds typically arrive.

-Now, with the loss of gentle early-season rains, summer-like flammability is aligning with the strongest winds in October, November and even beyond.
+Now, with the loss of gentle early-season rains, summerlike flammability is aligning with the strongest winds in October, November and even beyond.
 This year, for example, fires continued into December.

-While October is a variable and not particularly wet month, the month’s rain showers helped to dampen the grasses and plants that ignite easily and carry fire.
+Although October is a variable and not particularly wet month, the month’s rain showers helped to dampen the grasses and plants that ignite easily and carry fire.
 The wind-driven Camp Fire would not have burned as ferociously, and may not have ignited at all, had the Paradise area received more rain leading up to that fateful November day.

-A detailed report on the Camp Fire, released Monday by the National Institute of Standards and Technology, notes that it had been over 200 days since the area had received a half-inch of rain or more, allowing embers to spread the fire quickly.
+A detailed report on the Camp Fire, released Monday by the National Institute of Standards and Technology, notes that it had been more than 200 days since the area had received half an inch of rain or more, allowing embers to spread the fire quickly.

 The 2020 fire season continued the progression toward delayed autumn rains.
 The September-October 2020 period, for example, was the driest on record in California, with an average of only .09 inches of rain falling during that time.
 The fire season again extended into the cooler months, swinging wildly from drought and fire in December to flooding and mudslides in January, another risk of expected shorter and more intense wet seasons.